 The developers have redesigned the product to give it a more modern look and the biggest glitch that was earlier there has been taken care of as well.
-User no longer needs to use Windows Live Mesh to access the syncing capability of the product.
-The SkyDrive is also being considered as a cornerstone of Microsoft’s much awaited product Windows 8.
+The user no longer needs to use Windows Live Mesh to access the syncing capability of the product.
+The SkyDrive is also being considered as a cornerstone of Microsoft’s much-awaited product Windows 8.

-It seems that SkyDrive can definitely matchup with its more hyped counterparts because it offers all the regular features such as accessibility of documents from all kinds of devices, the ability to segregate data based on its type and also on sturdy security system that promises to keep your data iron clad.
+It seems that SkyDrive can definitely match up with its more hyped counterparts because it offers all the regular features such as accessibility of documents from all kinds of devices, the ability to segregate data based on its type and also on a sturdy security system that promises to keep your data iron clad.

 Image Source: dovecomputers